-SFIL disclosed a sound Common Equity Tier 1 fully-loaded capital ratio of 37.5% as of the end of December 2023 with a supervisory requirement of 7.92% as of 31 December 2023.
-However, because of the very low risk weight of exposures to the local public sector (average weighting of 4.9%), SFIL's leverage is very high (the bank's tangible common equity to tangible banking assets ratio was 2.6% at end-December 2023), although it is commensurate with its low-risk profile and broadly similar to that of its main European peers.
-SFIL benefits, since June 2021, from the Capital Requirements Regulation (CRR2), which excludes so-called "development loans" from the calculation of the regulatory leverage ratio's denominator - regulatory leverage ratio thus stood at a high 9.7% at end-December 2023.
-Solvency ratios could vary
+SFIL disclosed a Common Equity Tier 1 (CET1) capital ratio of 37.3% at end-June 2024 against a supervisory requirement of 8.56%.
+However, due to the very low risk weights of exposures to the local public sector (4.9% on average), SFIL's leverage is very high (the bank's tangible common equity to tangible banking assets ratio was 2.6% at end-June 2024).
+It is however commensurate with its low-risk profile and broadly similar to that of its main European peers.
+SFIL benefits, since June 2021, from the Capital Requirements Regulation (CRR2),4 which excludes so-called "development loans" from the denominator of the regulatory leverage ratio - the regulatory leverage ratio thus stood at 9.9% at end-June 2024.